nathanpaulscott/CITS5505-Project2/README.md

  The following are outstanding items that are required for the project to be submittable:

  * add / delete / modify user code needs to be written ~ 1/2 day (Nathan)
- * timing code, need to time the user when taking a quiz and auto submit if they time-out and redirect to student summary
  * refactor backend - 2 days  (Jack).
 Can be done near the end.
 The sample project has a more modular format, ie. breaking up the app.py file into routes, models, controllers etc.
  * refactor front-end - 3 days  (Nathan).
 Clean up the code and move some of the basic page building to jinja, but I suggest staying with the current structure, just cleaning up some things and doing the basic stuff in the server to show we can do it.
 Like putting the username in the template, we can do in the backend, but the looping, just do in javascript.
  * writing all quizzes and adding to database - 1 day (Jack)